Government Procurement Fraud Charges & Avoiding Criminal Liability

 Defending a Procurement Fraud Case – Disadvantage for Small Businesses

-Small business government contractors are more exposed to the consequences of government procurement fraud simply because they do not have experienced legal staff on board that understands the brutal rules that can criminally implicate the corporation.
+Small business government contractors are more exposed to the consequences of government procurement fraud simply because they do not have experienced legal staff on board who understand the brutal rules that can criminally implicate the corporation.
 When US attorneys come knocking on their door, many contractors tend to seek out and hire defense attorneys not familiar with the federal procurement system and the complex laws associated with them.
-As a result, the federal law enforcement agency has an upper hand and can force settlements and pleas.
+As a result, the federal law enforcement agency has the upper hand and can force settlements and pleas.

 An example is when the government’s attorney alleges that your SDVOSB business has violated the limitations in subcontracting regulations but fails to realize that contracts under the simplified acquisition limitation do not require complying with the subcontract limitations rules.
-Without the right government contract fraud lawyer on their team, individuals or corporations find themselves entering a plea when there was nothing legally wrong.
+Without the right government contract fraud lawyer on their team, individuals or corporations enter a plea when there is nothing legally wrong.

-In addition, small businesses are also at a disadvantage because they do not have the basic internal policies and controls implemented.
+In addition, small businesses with alleged contracts procured by fraud, are also at a disadvantage because they do not have the basic internal policies and controls implemented.
 Avoiding criminal liability can start with having the basic tools implemented and training internal staff.

 When the feds come knocking on the door it is usually too late.
 Despite the fact that a simple mistake could be made, the common approach is to pursue criminal charges and then use any credible mitigating circumstances at the end to reduce a criminal sentence.
 See information about SDVOSB fraud and small business fraud cases.